japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-StateStoreCoordinatorRef.md

   executorId: String): Unit
 ----

-Requests the <<rpcEndpointRef, RpcEndpointRef>> to send a <<spark-sql-streaming-StateStoreCoordinator.adoc#ReportActiveInstance, ReportActiveInstance>> one-way asynchronous (fire-and-forget) message with the given <<spark-sql-streaming-StateStoreProviderId.adoc#, StateStoreProviderId>>, `host` and `executorId`
+Requests the <<rpcEndpointRef, RpcEndpointRef>> to send a <<spark-sql-streaming-StateStoreCoordinator.md#ReportActiveInstance, ReportActiveInstance>> one-way asynchronous (fire-and-forget) message with the given <<spark-sql-streaming-StateStoreProviderId.md#, StateStoreProviderId>>, `host` and `executorId`

-Used exclusively when `StateStore` utility is requested for <<spark-sql-streaming-StateStore.adoc#reportActiveStoreInstance, reportActiveStoreInstance>> (when `StateStore` utility is requested to <<spark-sql-streaming-StateStore.adoc#get-StateStore, look up the StateStore by StateStoreProviderId>>)
+Used exclusively when `StateStore` utility is requested for <<spark-sql-streaming-StateStore.md#reportActiveStoreInstance, reportActiveStoreInstance>> (when `StateStore` utility is requested to <<spark-sql-streaming-StateStore.md#get-StateStore, look up the StateStore by StateStoreProviderId>>)

 | stop
 a| [[stop]]